xbeat/Machine-Learning/README.md

 The asterisk (\*) symbol in Python is a powerful and versatile operator that can enhance code readability and functionality.
 It has multiple uses beyond simple multiplication, including variable-length arguments, extended iterable unpacking, sequence multiplication, and more.
 This presentation will explore these applications with practical examples.

+## Troubleshooting Missing Python Imports

+Understanding ImportError in Python

+ImportError is a common exception in Python that occurs when a module or attribute cannot be imported.
+This error can be intimidating for beginners, but understanding its causes and solutions is crucial for effective Python programming.

 ## Feature Engineering Techniques for Data Science

 Feature Engineering Techniques for Data Scientists